Introduction to Talend Interview Questions and Answers

 Q8.
 Explain tDenormalizeSortedRow.
 Also, can we use Binary Transfer mode or an ASCII code in creating an SFTP connection?

 tDenormalizeSortedRow forms an integral component of the processing family.
 It is used to synthesize sorted input flow such that the memory is saved.
 All input sorted rows are combined in a group where the item separators are joined with distinct values.
 No, the transfer modes cannot be used while creating an SFTP connection.
 It is just an extension to SSH and therefore doesn’t support any kind of transfer modes.

 The following is the error handling process:

-- Every component and the sub job has to return the code which leads to additional processing.
-The OK/Error links can be used to redirect the error towards an error handling routine.
+- Every component and the sub job has to return the code, which leads to additional processing.
+The OK/Error links can be used to redirect the error towards an error-handling routine.

-Let us move to the next Talend Interview Questions
+Let us move to the next Talend Interview Questions.

 Q10.
 What is the difference between XMS and XMX parameters?

-XMS parameter is used to define the initial Heap size in Java whereas XMX is used to define the maximum heap size.
+XMS parameter is used to define the initial Heap size in Java, whereas XMX is used to define the maximum heap size.

 Here we brought to you a list of 10 Talend interview questions and their answers.
-Don’t get limited to these as the interview is all about the practical and hand son experience which you have gained over a period of time.
+Don’t get limited to these, as the interview is all about the practical and hand son experience, which you have gained over a period of time.
 Stay tuned to our blog for more articles like these.

-This has been a guide to list Of Talend Interview Questions and Answers so that the candidate can crackdown these Talend Interview Questions easily.
-Here in this post, we have studied top Talend Interview Questions which are often asked in interviews.
+This has been a guide to the list Of Talend Interview Questions and Answers so that the candidate can crackdown these Talend Interview Questions easily.
+Here in this post, we have studied top Talend Interview Questions, which are often asked in interviews.
 You may also look at the following articles to learn more –